-At December 31, 2020, HoosierFund did not hold any financial instruments that are considered recurring fair value measurements, as the certificates of deposit are non-negotiable and carried at cost basis, while the money market mutual funds are carried at amortized cost.
+At December 31, 2021, HoosierFund did not hold any financial instruments that are considered recurring fair value measurements, as the money market mutual funds are carried at amortized cost.

 Note 4: Significant Estimates and Concentrations

 Accounting principles generally accepted in the United States of America require disclosure of certain significant estimates and current vulnerabilities due to certain concentrations.
 Those matters include the following: